-- 13.1 The Policy is operational from 13 April 2013and replaces any previous policies and procedures relating to the acquisition of communications data. - 13.2 The Legal Services Manager will report to the Audit Committee every two years regarding the use made by the Council of its powers under RIPA.
+- 13.1 The Policy is operational from 15 January 2019 and replaces any previous policies and procedures relating to the acquisition of communications data. - 13.2 The Legal Services Manager will report to the Audit Committee annually regarding the use made by the Council of its powers under RIPA.